Updated features include

 ETM adapts to users’ SAP usage patterns and business practices.
 With machine learning, wizards, and automatic suggestions, it guides you through configuring your standard business behavior, eliminating false positives, and providing high quality results.

-ETM is automatically updated based on ESNC’s continuous research which finds the latest SAP specific threats, latest publications and ESNC’a zero-day SAP attack signatures.
+ETM is automatically updated based on ESNC’s continuous research which finds the latest SAP specific threats, latest publications and ESNC’s zero-day SAP attack signatures.
 ETM customers benefit from always being able to use the latest features and most current SAP threat detection signatures.

 How does Enterprise Threat Monitor work?